Fitness Tips

 There are more types of exercises that you can do and they will all work on your strength and particular muscles.
 Here are the most popular ones.

-• Side stepping – instead of walking forward as you usually do when running on the treadmill, you can step laterally.
+• Side stepping – instead of walking forward on a treadmill, you can step laterally.
 Basically, you perform a lateral walk at a lower speed – whatever works for you to avoid falling.
 It will work on your obliques, abs, thighs and hips.

 • Crossovers – This is a more advanced exercise, so start with side stepping.
 Once you master it, it will work on the exact same areas, but it will do it in a more efficient manner.
 It is similar to side stepping, but it has a different tempo.

 • Squatting – Squats are the base of all lower body workouts.
-Squatting on a moving treadmill is not suitable for beginners, so you need some experience and better overall fitness.
+Squatting on a moving treadmill is not suitable for beginners, so you need some experience.
 There are more types of squats you can do – reverse jump, jump or side squats, just to name a few.

 Getting Ready for A Race or Marathon